datacamp-content/courses-introduction-to-shell/chapter2.md

 --- type:ConsoleExercise xp:100 key:d8a30a3f81
 ## How can I view a file's contents piece by piece?

-While you can print large files with `cat` and then scroll through the output, it is often more convenient to **page** the output.
+You can cat` large files and then scroll through the output, but it is usually more convenient to **page** the output.
 The original command for doing this was called `more`, but it has been superseded by a more powerful command called `less`.
 (This kind of naming is what passes for humor in the Unix world.)